Case Results

 If any exceptions apply, a police officer or investigator may perform a search.
 If they find illegal objects, they can seize them under these circumstances.

-When Is a Search and Seizure Illegal?
+When Is a Search and Seizure Illegal in New Mexico?

 A search and seizure is illegal if an officer does not have probable cause that a crime has been committed.
 If they do not have a warrant to search you and there is no specifically mentioned circumstance as an exception, then any search and seizure may be illegal.